 Who needs to pay for a fish spa on 5th Avenue when you can get one for free at a cenote?
 If you swim to the far side of the Cenote Eden there are shallow rocks where you can sit and admire the fish.
 Simply hold your feet still and let the tiny fish begin to attack your feet.
 It’s an odd tickly feeling but great for exfoliation!

 Cenote Eden is about 15 meters deep and is a popular spot for scuba diving.
 When I visited I could see the dark figures of scuba divers lurking deep below.
 It looked like there was an underwater cave system that can only be accessed by divers.

 - You’ll definitely want to bring a towel to dry off after you get out of the cenote.

 - Be sure to bring biodegradable sunscreen as regular sunscreen is prohibited.

 - It’s a good idea to wear water shoes or bring a pair of inexpensive flip flops as the ground is very rocky outside the water.
 Use extra caution when walking on the rocks or the wooden stairs as they are extremely slippery.

 - Be sure to bring a GoPro or waterproof camera to take some fun underwater pictures.

 - If you plan to stay there for most of the day, I would recommend bringing some snacks and drinks or packing a small picnic to enjoy around the cenote.

 - Don’t forget cash for the entrance fee ($200 pesos).

-Expect to spend a few hours in total exploring Eden Cenote.
+Expect to spend a few hours in total exploring Cenote Eden Mexico.
 It’s a great alternative to your typical beach experience and definitely provides a more authentic way to discover the destination.
-For even more cenotes in Riviera Maya, be sure to check out Cenote Cristalino and Cenote Azul which are located right next to Eden Cenote.
+For more of the best cenotes in Playa del Carmen, be sure to check out Cenote Cristalino and Cenote Azul which are located right next to Eden Cenote.